emard/zleveler/README.md

 on the hotend and also has hooks to temporarily hold fan assembly.
 This adapter is suitable for "Fabrikator II mini".

+On z-probe adapter mount small switch with help of some universal PCB and screws.
+Try to position the switch so that when pressed it makes contact "click" at approx the same xy position as the nozzle. z contact position doesn't matter here.
+Take also care that this swich will replace signal of z-stop switch and should be able mechanically go to xy home, go down until itself is triggered for new z-stop and without breaking leave this xyz-home position in y direction.

+Connect 2.54 mm 2-pin header parallel to original z-stop switch.
+Connect female 2.54 mm 2-pin socket on the z-probe switch with  wires, of suitable length for z-probe to move around xy plate, wire should be not too short not too long cca 20 cm.

+To mount z-probe first raise up Z axis so nozzle is about 2-3 cm above printing plate.
+Remove springs that hold fan assembly and carefully separate fan assembly from the heatsink..
+Check z-probe assembly
+(with the wired switch) trying to place it at the heatsink to test if it exactly fits with its shape mathing the heatsink fins.

+There are small holes for the springs at the zprobe.
+Place rear spring first at hole of the zprobe adapter, holding probe at some z-angle relative to heatsink so spring doesn't tighten yet.
+Now holding heatsink, gently place zprobe adapter correctly z-angle = 0, and rear spring will tighten.
+With help of some tool carefully place front spring to zprobe front hole.
+Return fan assembly into the "hands" of zprobe adapter it should exactly fit.

 # Disclaimer

 This code may have bugs and produce g-codes which lead to hardware error.